HzaCode/DP2_BeginnersGuide/Special Case Collection/Special Case： Iterative Parameter Configuration for Efficient Data Collection.md

  # Special Case: Iterative Parameter Configuration

-**Introduction**

- In the context of data extraction in the DP2 system, iterative parameter configuration is a critical aspect that allows for systematic navigation through multi-page data sources.
-This document revisits the topic, as previously detailed in the "[list_step](../Study：list_step.md)" tutorial, and underscores the importance of avoiding common pitfalls that can lead to data collection errors.
+Iterative parameter configuration is a critical aspect that allows for systematic navigation through multi-page data sources in the "[list_step](../Study：list_step.md)".

-**Iterative Parameter Configuration**

-Iterative parameters are essential for defining the scope of data collection across multiple pages.
-A typical configuration might include:
+ **A typical configuration**

 ```json
 {